MurageKabui/PhoneDo/README.md

 I aimed to provide a straightforward way to script tasks, using scripts labeled with the <b><i>.nts</i></b> extension.
 Users can create these scripts and execute at their convenience.
 These scripts are stored on their device in a SQLite database and can contain JavaScript code that integrates with Android's native functionalities like file handling, text-to-speech, speech recognition, texting (SMS), Bluetooth connections, Wi-Fi, NFC, infrared, networking, SIM card operations, flashlight control, and battery management, among other things.
 I documented these methods <a href="docs" target="_blank">here</a>.

 ## Why ?
 This project was created to fill a personal need: a lightweight environment on Android for writing small scripts that can interact with web APIs, parse JSON, and display text output quickly.
-The idea was to have a simple app that could list and run these scripts with just a tap — like checking the weather or fetching other data on the go.
+The idea was to have a simple app that could list and run these scripts with just a tap.. like checking the weather or fetching other data on the go!

 ## Let's Try it.
 Navigate to `Script Editor` > `File` > `New Script`, then name the script, for instance, `WeatherSanFrancisco.nts`.